MalteDvl/Dvl_EMS/README.md

 It combines the Enpal.One API and the Fritz 200 CERT smart socket API.

-Run project using "python main.py <FritzPassword>.
+Run project using "python main.py FritzPassword"

 With http://localhost:5000/ you see the dashboard of your solar system as well as the current state of the Fritz power socket.